blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/book_of_maladies.md

 damage.
 If the boils are cleansed with a flask of holy water or a DC 17 medicine check using an herbalism kit, they are cured.

-### Elf's Itch
+### Fey's Itch
 The infected's ears grow inflamed and red, and itch intensely.
 When not treated with a calming salve, the infected has disadvantage on ability checks.
 The salve must be applied every four hours.
 Every night, the infected may make a DC 16 CON save for their immune system to fight off the infection.
-Elves make this check with disadvantage.

 ### Sneeze Itis
 The infected experience a runny nose, nasal congestion, and frequent bouts